Activist to address immigration, health after Trump speech

-An immigration activist who will deliver a Democratic response in Spanish to President Donald Trump's first speech to a joint session of Congress on Tuesday plans to address the Republican administration's crackdown on immigrants living illegally in the U.S. and the need for affordable health care.
+An activist who will deliver a Democratic response in Spanish to President Donald Trump's first speech to a joint session of Congress on Tuesday plans to address his administration's crackdown on undocumented immigrants and the need for affordable health care.

 The remarks from Astrid Silva, a so-called Dreamer who was brought into the country illegally as a child, will come as Trump's efforts have spread anxiety among immigrants and led many to fear arrest.
 Former Kentucky Gov. Steve Beshear will give the Democratic Party's English-language response.